 About Breckenridge Colorado

 Just a 2-hour drive into the Rockies from Denver is one of the most popular winter destinations in the United States – Breckenridge.
 Popularly known as Breck to locals, Breckenridge is famous for its ski season, 5 spectacular peaks, historic town, and stunning Rocky Mountain views.
 When the snow falls, Breck gets an average of 300 inches of snow each year making it one of the best destinations in the U.S. for skiing, snowboarding, snowshoeing, and other winter sports.
+Skiing at Breckenridge is a delight, with it’s five incredible peaks and thousands of acres of varied terrain.
 Framing this small former mining town is the panoramic vistas of the Rocky Mountains.

 Breckenridge Ski Resort – with its 3000 acres of skiable terrain, five peaks, and 187 ski trails – is home to world-class skiing and snowboarding.
 There’s a ski trail for everyone, and Breck’s many runs cater to all levels of skiers.
 The trail break down is 13% beginner, 23% intermediate, 36% advanced, and 28% expert.
 Breck also has 2 cross-country ski centers for those looking for a Nordic adventure.
-Breck resort features an elevation summit of 12,998 feet – the highest in Colorado, and the starting point for Breck’s famous 3398 feet vertical drop.
+Skiing in Breckenridge CO let’s you get up to an elevation summit of 12,998 feet – the highest in Colorado, and the starting point for Breck’s famous 3398 feet vertical drop.
 Thirty-four lifts service the resort, including the highest chairlift in North America – the Imperial Express.